neocow/n-cube-editor/README.md

     NCE_JDBC_PWD=ncube
     NCE_POOL_QUERY="/* ping */"

 Also, you will need to set up a database with one (1) table.
-The DDL for this table in MySQL format looks like this (pulled from n-cube's src/test/resources/ddl/mysql-schema.ddl.
-See [mysql-schema.ddl](/src/test/resources/ddl/mysql-schema.ddl)
+For the DDL see [mysql-schema.ddl](https://github.com/jdereg/n-cube/blob/master/src/test/resources/ddl/mysql-schema.sql)

 See [changelog.md](/changelog.md) for revision history.